open-sauced/docs/docs/contributing/technical/resolve-merge-conflicts.md

 ## Resolve Conflicts

-Since this pull request does not modify the `package.json` file it is safe to fast-forward the changes from `origin/main`:
+Since this pull request does not modify the `package.json` file, it is safe to fast-forward the changes from `origin/main`:

 ```shell
 # overwrite with origin/main changes